-Arkansas City Presbyterian Manor employee tests positive for COVID-19
+Arkansas City Presbyterian Manor staff tests positive for COVID-19

 One new case of COVID-19 was detected at Arkansas City Presbyterian Manor this week through employee surveillance testing.